The National Patient Safety Regulations require at least two (2) patient identifiers on specimens submitted for testing.

 - Males should clean the glans penis area with water.

 - Allow the initial flow of urine to commence and then collect a midstream portion into a sterile container.

-- Submit sealed container refrigerated or transfer urine to gray-top preservative tube at room temperature.
-Note: If urinalysis is also ordered, an unpreserved sample should be submitted for that test.
-Susceptibility testing is not routinely performed on voided specimens with mixed urogenital flora or on colony counts below 10,000 CFU/mL.
+- Submit sealed container refrigerated or transfer the urine to a gray-top preservative tube at room temperature.
+Note: If the urinalysis is also ordered, an unpreserved sample should be submitted for that test.
+Susceptibility testing is not routinely performed on voided specimens with mixed urogenital flora or colony counts below 10,000 CFU/mL.

 Specimens should be submitted on a culture swab immersed in transport media.